fiorezy/Redoran-Extended---NPC-Dialogue/README.md

    - Removed Pandorable's Kaidan Replacer - Septimus Patch
    - Removed Axarien's Kaidan NPCs (moved to NPC Overhaul Addon)
    - Removed Axarien's Kaidan NPCs - Salt and Wind (moved to NPC Overhaul Addon)

-4.0.3
-   - Renamed everything (again) to actually sort correctly when using multiple addons.
-SORRY FOR ALL THE RENAMING!
-This should be the last renaming thing for a while.

-4.0.2
-   - Added Guard Dialogue Overhaul SE
-   - Added Guard Dialogue Overhaul MCM
-   - Added Guard Dialogue Overhaul - UHDAP Patch
-   - Updated Septimus Extended - NPC Dialogue Megapatch
-   - Renamed everything to have "b" at the end of each number.
-If you have installed mutliple addons, this will help sort them better for when the guide updates.
-   - **Save game safe update.**

-4.0.1
-   - Updated Septimus Extended - NPC Dialogue Megapatch - RDO Integration Patch
-   - **Save game safe update.**

-4.0
-   - Rebuilt from the ground up.